-Apple's latest iPad Pro is an amazing device that is packed with features.
+Apple's latest iPad Pro is a fantastic device that is packed with features.
 I decided after six years of owning an iPad that it was time that I bought a new one.
-I was originally torn between choosing a standard iPad and iPad Air but eventually, mainly due to the inclusion of USB-C, that I would benefit more from the iPad Pro's USB-C.
+I was originally torn between choosing a standard iPad and iPad Air but eventually, mainly due to the inclusion of USB-C, I would benefit more from the iPad Pro's USB-C.

 What do I use my iPad for?

 As a secondary computing teacher (12 - 17-year-olds) I use my iPad to demonstrate technology in use.
 The USB-C port allows me to very quickly dock my iPad and connect it up to my screen and desk.
 I use the iPad Pro to do certain things such as showing pupils programs that I cannot run on the computers at work.

 I also use my iPad as my machine for taking away when I need to go to client meetings as well as when I have been away on a break (for example, going to Perthshire recently, my iPad saved me having to carry around a heavy notebook PC).